sammydigits/cq-dam-image-extractor-bookmarklet/README.md

-cq-dam-image-extractor-bookmarklet
+Adobe CQ DAM (Digital Asset Manager) image extractor bookmarklet
 ==================================

-Bookmarklet for CQ authors to easily get the URL of an image stored in the CQ DAM
+Bookmarklet for CQ authors to easily get the URL of an image stored in a CQ DAM.